 Although this location (1009 N Franklin St, Watkins Glen, NY 14891) is not in Ithaca itself (a little less then a 40 minute drive) if you enjoy hiking and waterfalls this is an excellent location to check out in your travels to Ithaca.

 I really hope that you have an amazing visit to Ithaca New York.
 There is truly no other place on Earth like it, and from their amazing shops to “gorges” waterfalls, I think you will fall in love with the area just as much as we did.
 Let me know in the comments if you have visited this area before, and what your favorite spots were too!
 I hope that you are having a wonderful day, and remember to click the like and subscribe button!

-For more information regarding this planner, check out the Amazon Affiliate link below.
+For more information regarding this book, check out the Amazon Affiliate link below.